-Pupils who arrive in school after registration or depart/return during the day must sign in at reception.
+Pupils who arrive in school after registration or depart/return during the day must sign in with a member of the administrative team at reception.
 Pupils who arrive after 8.30am, without prior permission or explanation, will be marked as Late in the form register for the morning session.

-School Day
+School day